Home » Vegas Betting Guide » Over Under Betting Explained

 A common question among our readers is “understand how does over under betting work?”
 Well, it’s quite simple.
 An over under bet is where a bettor predicts the event/race/game will go above or below a specific threshold.
 What does this mean?

 For example, you could bet on the over under in an NHL hockey match.
-This would entail a bettor choosing whether they think the total score of a game is likely to be over or under 8.5.
-Let’s say the bettor chooses the over, they are predicting that both teams will score a combined total of 9 or more.
-If this is true, the bettor will receive the payout.
+This would entail a bettor choosing whether they think the total score of a game is likely to be over or under 5.5.
+Let’s say the bettor chooses the over, they are predicting that both teams will score a combined total of 6 or more.
+If it indeed happens, boom, they’ve just won money.

 Most over under bets are paid out at -110, regardless of which side of the bet the punter takes.
 The leftover is paid based on the payout odds offered.
 Take for example a game between the Los Angeles Clippers and the Dallas Mavericks and the odds are as follows: